davidpelaez/fbdoorman/README.md

 -----------
 Note: I didn't have that much time to create some fancy and useful helper's, hopefully in a next version!

-The user Facebook pic url in square format is returned by the helper facebook_pic_url
+* The user Facebook pic url in square format is returned by the helper facebook_pic_url
+* The amount of likes for a given link is return by like_count(url) (NO error management for this yet)

 Also the user name is added in a column inside user, so you can get that anytime with current_user.name